Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Introduction

 \section{Introduction}

-Deep learning \citep{Hinton2006} that conducts feature exaction and statistical modelling on a unified deep neural network (deep net) framework has attracted enormous research activities in the past decade.
-It has made significant breakthroughs in numerous applications including computer vision \citep{Krizhevsky2012}, speech recognition \citep{Lee2009} and { go games} \citep{Silver2016}.
-However, deep learning also brings several crucial challenges in understanding its running mechanism and reasonability.
-Two most important challenges are the generalization issue in statistics \citep{Zhang2016} and convergence issue in optimization \citep{Allen-Zhu2018}.
+Deep learning \cite{Hinton2006} that conducts feature exaction and statistical modelling on a unified deep neural network (deep net) framework has attracted enormous research activities in the past decade.
+It has made significant breakthroughs in numerous applications including computer vision \cite{Krizhevsky2012}, speech recognition \cite{Lee2009} and { go games} \cite{Silver2016}.
+Simultaneously , it also brings several challenges in understanding the running mechanism and magic behind deep learning, among which the generalization issue in statistics \cite{Zhang2016} and convergence issue in optimization \cite{Allen-Zhu2018} are crucial.

-The generalization issue focuses on pursuing theoretical benefits of deep learning via presenting its better generalization capability than shallow learning such as kernel methods and shallow networks.
-Along with the rapid development of deep nets in approximation theory \citep{Chui1994,Mhaskar2016,Yarotsky2017,Petersen2018,Shaham2018,Schwab2018,Chui2019}, essential progress on the excellent performance of deep learning has been made in the framework of statistical learning theory \citep{Imaizumi2018,Bauer2019,Lin2019,Schmidt2020,Chui2020,Han2020}.
-In particular, \citep{Schmidt2020} proved that implementing empirical risk minimization (ERM) on deep nets with rectified linear unit (ReLU) activation function (deep ReLU nets for short) is better than shallow learning in embodying the composition structure of the regression function; \citep{Han2020} showed that ERM on deep ReLU nets can improve the learning performance of shallow learning by capturing the group-structure of the input space; and \citep{Chui2020} derived that, with the help of massive data, ERM on deep ReLU nets can reflect spatially sparse properties of the regression function while shallow learning fails.
-In a word, with appropriately selected number of free parameters, the generalization issue of deep learning seems to be settled in terms that deep learning can achieve optimal learning rates for numerous types of data, which is beyond the capability of shallow learning.
+The generalization issue pursues theoretical advantages of deep learning via presenting its better generalization capability than shallow learning such as kernel methods and shallow networks.
+Along with the rapid development of deep nets in approximation theory \cite{Chui1994,Mhaskar2016,Yarotsky2017,Petersen2018,Shaham2018,Schwab2018,Chui2019}, essential progress on the excellent generalization performance of deep learning has been made in \cite{Imaizumi2018,Bauer2019,Lin2019,Schmidt2020,Chui2020,Han2020}. { To be detailed}, \cite{Schmidt2020} proved that implementing empirical risk minimization (ERM) on { deep ReLU nets} is better than shallow learning in embodying the { composite} structure of { the well known regression function \cite{Gyorfi2002}}; \cite{Han2020} showed that { implementing} ERM on deep ReLU nets { succeeds in improving} the learning performance of shallow learning by capturing the group-structure of { inputs}; and \cite{Chui2020} derived that, with the help of massive data, implementing ERM on deep ReLU nets { is capable of reflecting} spatially sparse properties of the regression function while shallow learning fails.
+In a word, with appropriately selected number of free parameters, the generalization issue of deep learning seems to be { successfully settled} in terms that deep learning can achieve optimal learning rates for numerous types of data, which is beyond the capability of shallow learning.